Etinosa Idemudia: Career

-In 2018, she began producing her first feature film, The Washerman, which features several notable Nigerian entertainers and Nollywood actors including Sound Sultan, Ik Ogbonna, Mofe Duncan, Chris Okagbue, Jaywon, Sani Danja, Bryan Okwara, Frank Donga, Judith Audu, Sexy Steel, Stephen Damian, Mercy Isoyip and Etinosa herself.
-The release of the trailer for the movie built up massive anticipation for the release of the movie scheduled for the Summer of 2018.
+In 2018, she produced her first feature film, The Washerman, in which she appeared alongside Sound Sultan, Ik Ogbonna, Mofe Duncan, Chris Okagbue, Jaywon, Sani Danja, Bryan Okwara, Frank Donga, Judith Audu, Sexy Steel, Stephen Damian, and Mercy Isoyip.

-In 2021, she won the award for the best Actress in a TV series (Africa) at the Hollywood and African Prestigious Awards in California, United States.
+In 2021, she won the award for Best Actress in a TV Series (Africa) at the Hollywood and African Prestigious Awards in California, United States.

 Content creation

-As a content provider, Etinosa has provided content for leading Nigerian telecommunications company MTN on their MTN Comedy Plus platform, she also serves as a brand ambassador for MUVng, a vehicle for hire company based in Benin, Edo State, Nigeria.
+As a content provider, Idemudia has provided content for MTN on their MTN Comedy Plus platform, she also serves as a brand ambassador for MUVng, a vehicle for hire company based in Benin, Edo State, Nigeria.

-In April 2020, during the COVID-19 Pandemic lockdown in Nigeria, Etinosa began hosting a weekly online talent competition on her social media platforms for aspiring actors.
+In April 2020, during the COVID-19 pandemic lockdown in Nigeria, Idemudia began hosting a weekly online talent competition on her social media platforms for aspiring actors.

 Personal life

-In December 2020, Etinosa welcomed her first child with her partner.
-In September 2021, Etinosa lost her father after he had battled an undisclosed illness.
-She penned an emotional eulogy to him on her social media platforms, describing his death as the worst pain she had ever experienced.
-In 2022, she criticized Leo DaSilva for always giving relationship advice.
+In December 2020, Idemudia had her first child with her partner.
+In September 2021, her father died after an illness.
+She posted a tribute to him on social media.
+In 2022, she criticised Leo DaSilva for giving relationship advice.